 Is there a school directory-how do I contact parents in my child's class?

-Yes, we have directories on both Ren Web and Join Our Class.
+Yes, we have directory on Join Our Class.
 Join Our Class gives you the option to view names alphabetically, parent only contacts, or class lists.
 It also lists all siblings and parent contact info under each child.
-Please keep your family information updated.
+Please help us keep your family information updated.

 How does the Used Uniform Sale and School Store work?

 Parents and students are welcome to shop anytime before or after school throughout the year for uniforms, except in the weeks surrounding an upcoming official sale, like at back to school night.
 Please check in at the office to visit our store.
 For working parents we have volunteers that can help your child shop for needed items during EDP if you let us know what your child needs.

 What is HSA and do I need to attend meetings?